stm32app/stm32app/README.md

 **Actors** are individual actors representing a single standalone feature (devices, subsystems, peripherals, etc).
 Each actor corresponds to entry in CANopen Object Dictionary.
 They define callbacks and event handlers, and receieve messages from message bus.
 Some actors may compose together and link to others (e.g. EEPROM to SPI transport) to be able to send signals to each other directly, but generally they communicate by publishing events to the message bus.

 * **Observable properties**: All configuration options of an actor, together with its changable runtime properties are listed in an Object Dictionary.
 Devices on the CAN bus are able manipulate each other's state, and the actors will react to those state changes.
 Observability and reporting of state changes to other nodes is fully configurable and is built in to the CANopen system.
-* **Loose coupling**: Since stm32app is written in C, there is no subclassing of the actors.
+* **Loose coupling**: Since actor is written in C, there is no subclassing of the actors.
 A generic container struct with unified API interface is used when actors need to communicate to each other.
 They send each other signals and events, instead of calling methods reducing logical coupling.
 Actors may subscribe to events broadcasted over the bus, or recieve events directed point-to-point.
 An actor that consumed and handled event, can later report to producer actor when the work is complete.
 * **Prioritized execution**: Actors can have parts of their logic run and schedule with different priorities with no extra overhead of spawning tasks and queues.